ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Fixed Buisness hours minute fields not working correctly.
 Fixed defaults in various setting items.
 Defaults now shown for ims role mapping.
+Sets new users default country to whatever the sitewide config is.